History of Sikhism: Harmandir Sahib demolished in 1757

-The Khalsa gain territory
+The Khalsa territorial gains

 Adina Beg did not pay revenues to the government so the Governor dismissed him and appointed a new Faujdar (garrison commander) in his place.
 The army was sent to arrest him and this prompted Adina Beg to request Sikh help.
 The Sikhs took advantage of the situation and to weaken the government, they fought against the army.
 One of the commanders was killed by the Sikhs and the other deserted.
 Later, the Sikhs attacked Jalandhar and thus became the rulers of all the tracts between Sutlej and Beas rivers, called Doaba.

 Instead of roaming in the forests now they were ruling the cities.

 The Sikhs started bringing more areas under their control and realising revenue from them.
 In 1758, joined by the Mahrattas, they conquered Lahore and arrested many Afghan soldiers who were responsible for filling the Amrit Sarovar with debris a few months earlier.
 They were brought to Amritsar and made to clean the Sarovar (holy water).
 After the cleaning of the Sarovar, the soldiers were allowed to go home with a warning that they should not do that again.

 Ahmed Shah Abdali came again in October 1759 to loot Delhi.
 The Sikhs gave him a good fight and killed more than 2,000 of his soldiers.
 Instead of getting involved with the Sikhs, he made a rapid advance to Delhi.
 The Khalsa decided to collect revenues from Lahore to prove to the people that the Sikhs were the rulers of the state.
 The Governor of Lahore closed the gates of the city and did not come out to fight against them.
 The Sikhs laid siege to the city.
 After a week, the Governor agreed to pay 30,000 rupees to the Sikhs.

 Ahmed Shah Abdali returned from Delhi in March 1761 with much gold and more than 2,000 girls as prisoners who were to be sold to the Afghans in Kabul.
 When Abdali was crossing the river Beas, the Sikhs swiftly fell upon them.
 They freed the women prisoners and escorted them back to their homes.
 The Sikhs seized Lahore in September 1761, after Abdali returned to Kabul.

 The Khalsa minted their coins in the name of Guru Nanak Dev.
 Sikhs, as rulers of the city, received full cooperation from the people.
 After becoming the Governor of Lahore, Punjab Jassa Singh Ahluwalia was given the title of Sultan-ul-Kaum (King of the Nation).